-With chicken-fried steak, a... milk gravy is often made and served with the steak, along with mashed potatoes.
+With chicken-fried steak, a milk gravy is often made and served with the steak, along with mashed potatoes.
 Country-fried steak is most often served with a brown gravy.
 However, this is not always the case, as you can see in various recipes.
 Smothered steak, another version, is fried then simmered in gravy, which makes a tougher cut of meat even more tender.

-These fried steaks bear a resemblance to Wienerschnitzel, a dish which is usually made with veal or pork.
+These fried steaks bear a resemblance to Wienerschnitzel, a dish that is usually made with veal or pork.
 According to The Dictionary of American Food and Drink by John Mariani, the term "chicken-fried steak" first appeared in print in the year 1952.
 It has long been a favorite dish in the South, Midwest, and the Southwest United States.

 01 of 04

 This Southern chicken-fried steak is made with round steak or sirloin tip steak.
 Milk or light cream along with pan drippings and make a tasty gravy.
 A dash of Tabasco and cayenne add some zest.
 You can enjoy it as an everyday family meal, served with mashed potatoes, green beans, and a green salad.

 02 of 04

 03 of 04

 This recipe also uses cube steak, either bought at the store or made yourself with a mallet and a good cut of meat.
-Serve these chicken-fried steaks with biscuits, gravy, and mashed potatoes.
+Serve Annie's Texas chicken-fried steaks with biscuits, gravy, and mashed potatoes.
 You can buy prepared brown gravy or mushroom gravy if you don't want to take the step to make your own.
 Add your family's favorite vegetables for a delicious everyday meal.